George Lake Project

 Exploration in the George Lake area was carried out by industry with multiple programs between 1965 and 2008.
 Geological mapping of the area was undertaken by the government in 1977.

 Airborne geophysical surveying followed by mapping and prospecting led to the discovery of the 55km boulder train centrered roughly around George Lake.
 Further exploration programs to 1970 included mapping, ground geophysics, soil geochemistry and diamond drilling that resulted in the delineation of the George Lake deposit over a strike of 15km, averaging 45–60m deep and up to 150m.
-A historic (Non 43-101) resource was calculated to be 5MT @ 2.65% Zn and 0.38% Pb and including a high-grade zone of 2.9 MT @ 3.67% Zn and 0.53% Pb.
+A historic (Non 43-101) resource was calculated to be 5MT @ 2.65% Zn and 0.38% Pb and including a high-grade zone of 2.9 MT @ 3.67% Zn and 0.53% Pb (SMDI 0663).

 From the 1980’s to 2008, other companies conducted multiple exploration programs on the project area including lake sediment, soil, and glacial till geochemical surveys, geological mapping, and various types of geophysical surveys and diamond drilling noting the potential for base metal mineralization in the area.